cysouw/graphicalgrammar/text/other.md

 >
 > ('A message consists of two necessary elements: a statement of the quantity you want to communicate, and a statement of what you want to communicate about this quantity.')

 The graphical illustrations in his book only deal with the internal structure of the part B, although this might be a coincidence due to the sparse usage of the illustrations.
 Hansen uses three different graphical approaches, all intended to illustrate hierarchical modification of constituents.
 The first approach is a "chinese boxes" or "Matryoshka dolls" visualisation in which modifiers are hierachically organised by drawing enclosing circles or boxes.
 One of his drawings is shown here in [@fig:hansen1933_93a] for a small part of the example [@next a].
 Hansen's second approach is particularly innovative, and I have not seen anything like this before or since.
 As shown in [@fig:hansen1933_93b] Hansen draws a *Planetskemaet* 'planetary scheme', in which a modifier is metaphorically compared to a planet or moon circling around another celectial body.

-Finally, he also uses a more widespread visualisation of hierarchically ordered brackets, with a Roman numeral I for the modified element and a Roman numeral II for the modifier.
+Finally, he also uses a more 'regular' visualisation using hierarchically ordered brackets, with a Roman numeral I for the modified element and a Roman numeral II for the modifier.
 This approach is shown in [@fig:hansen1933_105] for part of the sentence [@next b].
+The use of Roman numerals is probably taken from Jespersen's *rang* notation [@jespersen1913: 31].
+The hierarchical brackets are also found in Jespersen's work (see [@sec:jespersen1921]), but Jespersen never seems to have applied this visualisation as consistently as Hansen does here.

 ::: ex
 a.